 Several Extensible Authentication Protocol (EAP) [EAP] authentication methods employ X.509 public key certificates.
 For example, EAP-TLS [EAP-TLS] can be used with PPP [PPP] as well as IEEE 802.1X [802.1X].
 PPP is used for dial-up and VPN environments.
-IEEE 802.1X defines port-based, network access control, and it is used to provide authenticated network access for Ethernet, Token Ring, and Wireless LANs (WLANs) [802.11].
+IEEE 802.1X defines port-based, network access control, and it is used to provide authenticated network access for Ethernet, Token Ring, Wireless LANs (WLANs) [802.11], and other IEEE 802 networks.

-Automated selection of certificates for PPP and IEEE 802.1X clients is highly desirable.
+Automated selection of client certificates for use with PPP and IEEE 802.1X is highly desirable.
 By using certificate extensions to identify the intended environment for a particular certificate, the need for user input is minimized.
 Further, the certificate extensions facilitate the separation of administrative functions associated with certificates used for different environments.